 Have you ever been asked to do something really hard?
 What was it?
 Did you do it?

-Genesis 22:2. “[God said] Take your son, your only son Isaac, whom you love, and go to the land of Moriah, and offer him there as a burnt offering on one of the mountains of which I shall tell you.”
+Genesis 22:2. “[God said] Take your only son Isaac, whom you love, and go to the land of Moriah, and offer him there as a burnt offering on one of the mountains…”

 As you grow up God will ask you to do some very hard things too.
-Like loving others that are hard to love.
+Like loving others that are mean.
 But remember, when we love others we are pointing to Jesus, just like Isaac did.
-And when we fail to love others, we have a substitute just like Isaac did too.
-Not a ram but God himself, Jesus our substitute.
+And when we fail to love others, it’s OK because we have a substitute named Jesus.

 Because of Jesus I can know that God has provided a substitute for my sins.

 With Jesus I can love others even when it’s hard.

 As a family find some things (clothes, toys) that you can give away.
 Talk about sacrificing for others as you do.

 Jesus, thank you for being my substitute.
 Help me to love others like you, even when it’s hard.
 Amen.